bhsaztecs/Eden/README.md

 # the full path name on the robot would be
 # /home/kipr/Documents/KISS/UserName/ProjectName

-# target is either "executable" or "library" at the moment
+# target is either "executable", "library", or "indexe" at
-# target takes any function, but executable & library are
+# the moment target takes any function, but executable &
-# the only ones tested
+# library are the only ones tested
 ```
 ## Troubleshooting: